schipholgroup/takeoff/docs/takeoff_plugins.md

 In all of the examples:
 - `config: dict` is the full configuration of the __current__ [deployment step](deployment-steps).
 Including the full contents of `.takeoff/config.yml`.
 It does not contain any information about other steps.
-- `env: ApplicationVersion` is an instance of the dataclass mentioned in [deployment environments](deployment-environments)
+- `env: ApplicationVersion` is an instance of the class mentioned in [deployment environments](deployment-environments)